drinkataco/media-servarr/charts/radarr/README.md

 helm install radarr media-servarr/radarr
 ```

+Pointing the host `media-servarr.local` to your kubernetes cluster will then allow you to access the application at the default location of `http://media-servarr.local/radarr/`

 ## Configuration

 Here is some example of some configuration you may want to override (and include in installation with `-f myvalues.yaml`